kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 ### ✔ Checkpoint

 Okay, at this point, when you launch Emacs you should see Spacemacs.
-You'll be two questions.
+You'll be asked two questions.

 {{< figure src="../../images/spacemacs_initial_setup.png" title="Spacemacs First Launch" >}}

-I recommend the following:
+I recommend the following responses:

 1. Select Vim for the preferred style, unless you know you really want Emacs.
 2. Select the standard distrubution.